-Overview In this section will focus on the what, how, and why of differentiation.
+Overview In this section we will focus on the what, how, and why of differentiation.
 Topics of discussion will include readiness, student interests, and learning profiles; ways of differentiating content, process, product, and the learning environment; and access to learning, motivation to learn, and efficiency of learning.
 Participants will be provided with a guide for differentiating, and they will use this guide along with the information presented to prepare a plan for differentiating in a mixed-ability classroom.
 Objectives Explain key elements in planning for differentiation.
 Describe and develop procedures for differentiating instruction in a flexible classroom.
 Describe and develop effective classroom management strategies in a differentiated classroom.
-Activities Why do we differentiate?
-How do we differentiate?
-Math "Coordinated" Differentiation Stratego: A Reality Game Materials Chart paper and markers Transparencies or PowerPoint presentation Participant's Guide Sticky notes Compasses Straightedges Cardboard Colored pencils Extra graph paper Extra unlined paper Cards, with profiles of individual students or groups of students
+Activities How do we differentiate?
+Why do we differentiate?
+Practice Analyzing a Differentiated Task Differentiation Stratego: A Reality Game Chart paper and markers Transparencies or PowerPoint presentation Participant's Guide Cards, with profiles of individual students or groups of students

+Essential

-Essential Question 2
+Ouestion 2